Boris Johnson considers doubling UK troops deployed to eastern Europe

 The Foreign Office is expected to announce tougher sanctions on Monday, meaning the UK will be able to target Russia’s strategic and financial interests.
 Asked what these sanctions could look like earlier this week, Ms Truss told BBC Radio 4’s Today programme they “would target individuals”.

-“They would target financial institutions and they would be co-ordinated with all of our allies across Europe, the United States and others,” she said.
+“They would target financial institutions and they would be coordinated with all of our allies across Europe, the United States and others,” she said.

 The foreign secretary also revealed the UK had not ruled out support for personal sanctions against Mr Putin should he go back on his word and power ahead with an incursion.